 Submit all materials to:

-Manhattanville School of Business Office of Admissions 2900 Purchase Street -- Reid G5 Purchase, NY 10577
+Manhattanville College Office of Graduate Admissions 2900 Purchase Street -- Reid G5 Purchase, NY 10577

 Please consult the website or Admissions Department for any deadlines and/or for questions regarding non-matriculated status.